anubhab0101/Pneumonia-Detection-from-Chest-X-Ray/README.md

 **Note:**
-This project is for academic/research purposes only and not intended for clinical use. if any one want to try this here(https://anubhab0101-pneumonia-detection-from-chest-x-ray-pp-qdevtn.streamlit.app/ #here) link to try
+This project is for academic/research purposes only and not intended for clinical use. if any one want to try this [here](https://anubhab0101-pneumonia-detection-from-chest-x-ray-pp-qdevtn.streamlit.app/) link to try